What is the FJC Fiscal Sponsorship Program?

 Applications for entrance into the FJC Sponsorship Program (FSP) are accepted on a rolling basis.
 Once FJC has received all the requested materials the application will be circulated to the Fiscal Sponsorship Committee for review.
 FJC will notify applicants of the Committee’s decision and if the application is approved a FSP Agreement will be executed at that time.

 The length of the application process depends on a number of factors, including how complete the application is at the time of submission, the nature of the project, and the number of applications currently being reviewed.
-The average application is reviewed and decided upon within 4-6 weeks.

 Please provide all information that is relevant to the project or organization.
 All applications must include a clear overview of the proposed activities, projected budgets for at least the next 2 years, and a summary of the staff and/or board members associated with the project.